Black Lagoon (TV series): International release

-In North America, Geneon Entertainment announced the license to the series in July 2006.
+In North America, Geneon USA announced the license to the series in July 2006.
 Geneon's North American dub was released on three DVD compilations, each containing four episodes, between May 22 and September 18, 2007.
-In September 2007, Geneon announced that they had ceased in-house distribution of its series.
-Geneon USA's English dub premiered on G4techTV Canada as part of its Anime Current block on October 26, 2007, and Starz Edge as part of its Animidnight late programming block, began airing it on February 26, 2008.
+In September 2007, Geneon USA announced that they had ceased in-house distribution of its series.
+The English dub premiered on G4techTV Canada as part of its Anime Current programming block on October 26, 2007, and on Starz Edge as part of its Animidnight programming block on February 26, 2008.
 The Second Barrage premiered on G4techTV Canada on January 18, 2008.

-On July 3, 2008, Geneon and Funimation announced an agreement to distribute select titles in North America.
-While Geneon would still retain the license, Funimation would assume exclusive rights to the manufacturing, marketing, sales and distribution of select titles.
+On July 3, 2008, Geneon Entertainment and Funimation (now Crunchyroll) announced an agreement to distribute select titles in North America due to the former's American division being dissolved in September 2007.
+While Geneon would retain the master license to the titles its American branch lost, Funimation would assume exclusive rights to the manufacturing, marketing, sales and distribution of select titles.
 Black Lagoon was one of several titles involved in the deal.
 A box set of the entire first season was released on December 30, 2008.
 The Second Barrage was released on three DVDs from August 19 to October 28, 2008.
-At Anime Expo 2010, Funimation announced their licensing of the Roberta's Blood Trail OVA, which was later released on August 6, 2013.
-The first and second seasons were re-released on a Blu-ray Disc/DVD combo pack on December 4, 2012.
+At Anime Expo 2010, Funimation announced their licensing of the Roberta's Blood Trail OVA series, which was later released on August 6, 2013.
+The first and second seasons were re-released on a Blu-ray and DVD combo pack on December 4, 2012.
 Black Lagoon returned to American television on the Funimation Channel on February 15, 2013.
-The series began airing in Adult Swim's Toonami block on March 23, 2014.
+The series aired on Adult Swim's Toonami programming block from March 23 to September 7, 2014.
 A Blu-ray collection of all 29 episodes was released on June 4, 2019.
-Following Sony's acquisition of Crunchyroll, the English dub edition was moved over to Crunchyroll.
+Following Sony's acquisition of Crunchyroll, series was moved over to the latter.
+The series was removed from the platform in July 2026.

-In the United Kingdom, the series was licensed by Kazé UK, which released the television series on two Blu-ray sets in July 2012, and the OVA in November 2013.
-In November 2020, Anime Limited announced that they had licensed the television series and the OVA, and they released it on November 29, 2021.
+In the United Kingdom, the series was licensed by Kazé UK, which released the TV series on two Blu-ray sets in July 2012, and the OVA series in November 2013.
+In November 2020, Anime Limited announced that they had licensed the TV series and the OVA series, and subsequently re-released it on November 29, 2021.